Office of Critical Infrastructure Protection and Emergency Preparedness: History

 In 1959, the Government of Canada, under John Diefenbaker handed authority for civilian defense to the Emergency Measures Organisation (EMO).
 Large fallout shelters, known as "Diefenbunkers" were built at rural locations outside major cities across Canada at the height of the Cold War during the infancy of the ICBM threat.
+During this period, a large emphasis was placed on civil defence, with the Government of Canada producing guides and propaganda on the importance of civilians' role in keeping Canada safe from foreign threats.
+The Government frequently produced material featuring "Justin Case" and "Bea Alerte" as mascots of civil defence.

-The EMO then became Emergency Planning Canada in 1974, then Emergency Preparedness Canada in 1986.
-In February 2001, the Government replaced Emergency Preparedness with the Office of Critical Infrastructure Protection and Emergency Preparedness (OCIPEP), responsible for civilian emergency planning in both peace and war.
+In 1974, the EMO became Emergency Planning Canada, then Emergency Preparedness Canada in 1986.
+In February 2001, the Government replaced Emergency Preparedness Canada with the Office of Critical Infrastructure Protection and Emergency Preparedness (OCIPEP), responsible for civilian emergency planning in both peace and war.